 When the payroll feature is turned on, QuickBooks creates the Payroll Item list with some standard payroll items.
 You can add payroll items to this list.

-Payroll items

-payroll items, defined
+To learn about Search the Help index for Payroll items payroll items, defined

 About the default payroll items

 When you first turn on the payroll feature, QuickBooks creates the Payroll Item list with some standard payroll items.
 These include: